lod4hss-apps/logre/README.md

 If you use the bat file (Windows) or the `make start` recipe (Linux, macOS), updates are automatically done when you start Logre, otherwise, you need to `git pull` the repo, and do the manual installation again (see *Installation troubleshooting* above).

+## Get Started: Start Logre

+- For Windows users: double click on "logre.bat" file
+- For Linux and macOS users: run "make start"
+- Manual start (after installation): `python3 -m streamlit run src/server.py`

 ---

-> Further documentations on how to use Logre efficiently are available when you start Logre.
+> Further documentation on how to use Logre efficiently is available when you start Logre.